 One of the barriers the Cultural Heritage Department faced was funding.
 The Oneida General Manager reviewed the event proposal and supported the effort with \$5,000-enough money to pilot the event.
 During the planning process, organizers realized that location was also a barrier.
 The Cultural Heritage facility, located on Highway 54 at the edge of Green Bay, is 1.5 miles away from the Apple Orchard.
-Shuttle buses would be needed carry attendees back and forth.
-For the inaugural event, Cultural Heritage hoped to attract at least 500 attendees.
-The 2009 event included farm animals, a horse-drawn wagon, a log restoration project, oldtime fishing, kids' games, and an apple pie contest.
+Shuttle buses would be needed to carry attendees back and forth.

+For the inaugural event, the Cultural Heritage Department hoped to attract at least 500 attendees.
+The 2009 event included farm animals, a horse-drawn wagon, a log restoration project, old-time fishing, kids' games, and an apple pie contest.
 Heritage Hill, a local living history attraction, donated time-period clothing from the late 1800s to early 1900s.
-Funds were used for signage-to purchase plywood and cut out big wooden apples, golf carts, portable toilets, and pay other outside vendors.
+Funds were used for signage-to purchase plywood and cut out big wooden apples, golf carts, portable toilets, and to pay other outside vendors.
 Donations of soda and water came from Coca-Cola.
 Departments collaborated to share resources.
 Tents were borrowed from the Housing Department, trash and recycling bins and picnic tables were loaned from the Conservation Department, tables and chairs were also borrowed from the Oneida Nation Department of Public Works.
 Library staff pitched in to create games and crafts for kids.

 Paid and unpaid promotions of the event included ads in the tribal newspaper, posters to tribal departments and a press release to local media.
 Flyers were sent to a few elementary schools in the area to invite students to Education Days, scheduled the Friday before Big Apple Fest.
 Kids came out in five school buses.
 Over 1,000 people showed up for the first annual event-exceeding expectations.
-Average product sales for a weekend at the apple orchard were approximately \$2,300.
+Average product sales for a weekend at the Apple Orchard were approximately \$2,300.
 Big Apple Fest earned the same amount in a single day.

-Building Annual Momentum
+Annual Momentum

-In its second year of 2010, Big Apple Fest expenses grew by \$1,000 due to the purchase of reusable signage.
-The logo is family-friendly with bright red and shades of green.
-The Iroquois sky domes add an Oneida touch to the design.
-Icons display key characteristics of the event.
-Maps help the audience explore the grounds.
+In its second year, Big Apple Fest expenses grew by \$1,000 due to the purchase of reusable signage.
 Promotional materials increased to 3,600 flyers to local Green Bay and Oneida schools, and 400 printed event cards.
 As a promotional tactic, caramel apples were sent to local news stations a week prior to the event.
 A portion of funding was used to purchase t-shirts for volunteers and workers during the event to make staff readily identifiable to visitors.
-Because the need for security grew, three security guards were hired to support traffic control and included first responder preparations.
+Because the need for security grew, three security guards were hired to support traffic control and to handle first responder preparations.
 This would be the last year of Education Days due to time constraints of staff.

 The 2010 Big Apple Fest saw an attendance of more than 1,500 people.
-In 2011, the Big Apple Fest was brought under the Oneida Tourism Department and an infusion of funding was provided expand the event.
+In 2011, the Big Apple Fest was brought under the Oneida Tourism Department and an infusion of funding was provided, expanding the event.
 The Oneida Tourism Department received room tax dollars as a base for their overall departmental funding, and the total operational budget grew to \$10,000.

-Rhea the Trick Horse became the new main attraction and the logistics of the event doubled with a professional tent company, two horse-drawn wagons, the Oneida Farmer's Market addition, and increased horse and wagon demonstrations.
+Rhea the Trick Horse became the new main attraction and the logistics of the event doubled with a professional tent company, two horse-drawn wagons, the Oneida Farmer's Market, and increased horse and wagon demonstrations.
 The signage was expanded as well.
 More security and workers for traffic control and demonstrations were required.
 Shuttles were added with service to the apple orchard from the Cultural Heritage grounds.
 Promotional materials included 5,000 school flyers to elementary schools.
-In the third year (2011) of the event the attendance was close to 3,000 people.
+In the third year (2011) of the event, attendance was close to 3,000 people.
 More than 50 pies were entered in the pie contest.